balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 # STL got faster with "move" - Did it?

-*Note: A previous knowledge in the following topics would be very helpful to appreciate/understand/comment/blame this article.
+*Note: A previous knowledge in the following topics would be very helpful to appreciate/understand/comment on this article.
 C++ - Move semantics - std::vectors - micro benchmarking etc.*

 I have written decent chunk of C/C++ codes as a software engineer.
 All through my experience I have seen that once in every 138 days someone comes up with a topic like, *“which is better?
 C++ or C”*.
 Long back, I had such a discussion with my wife, she is a Java developer.
 I was like, how C/C++ is faster in processing than Java, how it has pointers and we could do magic with it etc. She stopped me interrupting, looking at my eyes, she says, *“Being fast is not really a yardstick in every scenario.
 Sometimes slow and steady is better, if you know what I mean!! “*.
 Of course, I understood exactly what she meant and from that night, I decided that …  making generic statements like “C++ is better than Java” is really not worth it unless we understand the context and requirements.